SciBorgs/SciGuides/projects/BasicArmBot.md

     └── ...
 ```

-This file system structure can be referenced at any time here, or in our style sheet.
+This file system structure can be referenced at any time here, or in its [reference sheet](/reference-sheets/FileStructure.md).

-[comment]: # (add style sheet link when completed)

 ## Making the claw